 - dry beans or rice for blind baking

-- To make the cases brush the muffins forms with melted butter, place the tin in the fridge and leave to set.
+- Brush the muffin tin with melted butter, place the tin in the fridge and leave to set for about 30 minutes.

 - Preheat the oven to 150 degrees Celsius/ 300 degrees Fahrenheit.

-- If the filling has to be cooked as well, remove the paper and beans, fill the shell and continue cooking according to the recipe's instructions.
+- If the filling has to be cooked as well, remove the paper and beans, fill the shells and continue cooking according to the recipe's instructions.

 Nutrition Information:Yield: 24 Serving Size: 1 mini pie shell